 For each session there will be a booking sheet dividing the evening into slots being held by the person(s) in charge of the session.
 It is used to allocate time on the water.
 Slots are booked on the night simply by asking the person with the sheet.
-Payment should be made at the time of booking a slot.

 • Your name must be on the sheet for the current slot before you get on the water.